C. H. Bhabha

 Cooverji Hormusji Bhabha more popularly known as C. H. Bhabha was a Parsi businessman who took charge of the Commerce portfolio in the First Cabinet of Independent India (from 15 August 1947).
-He was in charge of the "Works, Mines and Power" in the interim government that took office on 26 October 1946 (announced on 25 August 1946).
+He was in charge of the "commerce department "in the interim government that took office on 26 October 1946 (announced on 25 August 1946).
 Not a very familiar face in the political circuit until he took charge, his nomination was made possible as Azad was keen on having a Parsi in the cabinet.

 Before joining the government, Bhabha was a director in the Oriental Insurance Company.
 He was also the first cabinet minister to head the Special Emergency Committee, which was formed as a reaction to the communal riots breaking out in the capital.

 He died suddenly of a heart attack in London on 29 June 1986.
 At the time of his death, he was one of the last surviving original members of the first cabinet of independent India; Jagjivan Ram, the last surviving original cabinet member, died one week later.